 In 1911, the Pittsville Record published that the University of Wisconsin had dubbed Pittsville the exact geographic center of the state.
-It was made official on June 27, 1941 when a proclamation from Governor Kohler was issued, The exact spot can be viewed from the east side of the County Highway E bridge.
+It was made official on June 27, 1952 when a proclamation from Governor Kohler was issued.
+The exact spot can be viewed from the east side of the County Highway E bridge.

-Heading towards the 1950's, Pittsville had a booming downtown business area.
+Heading towards the 1950s, Pittsville had a booming downtown business area.
 It was the Saturday night destination for people looking to do some shopping or visiting.
-Grocery stores, hardware stores, car dealerships, a resteraunt and five taverns were among the many prosperous businesses in Pittsville at the time,
+Grocery stores, hardware stores, car dealerships, a restaurant and five taverns were among the many prosperous businesses in Pittsville at the time.

 Though the small town of Pittsville possesses only a fraction of those businesses today, the town is still full of great people and places.
 Pittsville remains a tight-knit community that brings together the best qualities out of every corner of Wisconsin.